Weymouth Branch Line track removal

 Removing the lines

-- Commercial Road closed from St Nicholas Street to St Mary Street, there will be no access under Town Bridge during this work but St Mary Street will remain open
+- Commercial Road from St Nicholas Street to St Mary Street, there will be no access under Town Bridge during this work but St Mary Street will remain open

 The project team are working with conservation officers to develop ideas of how best to preserve some historic elements of the Weymouth Branch Line tracks.